mlopstemplates/acr_template/readMe.md

 </p>

 ### 6. Deployment parameters
- The deployment parameters related to deployment to aks can be changed if required by updating values in the following file-
+ The deployment parameters related to deployment to aks can be changed accordingly by updating values in the following file-
  - charts/values.yaml